 Yet for dogs, bread ought to be far less a daily staple, and more the occasional treat.

 Certainly, no more than a slice or two of plain white bread is more than enough for your dog, giving them a filling snack without risking too many of the carbohydrates building long term.

-Thanks to how neutral bread can be altogether, a lot of people look to it as a home remedy for dogs with an upset stomach.
+Thanks to how neutral bread can be all together, a lot of people look to it as a home remedy for dogs with an upset stomach.

 Similar to how it can help ease unsettled tummies in human beings, bread can indeed work wonders for dogs with afflictions of the stomach that need to be calmed down and soothed.